• Skip to primary navigation

 add the celery and red onions to the avocado mayo replacement

 There is an optional ingredient, Kala Namak (aka black salt), but it’s only because it can be hard to find.
-I think this is the key ingredient to the recipe because hard-boiled eggs are sometimes added to a potato salad.
+I think this is the key ingredient to the recipe because hard-boiled eggs are often added to a potato salad.

 add the potatoes and mix everything together